Walt Disney World Monorail System

 Free video clip of the Disneyland Monorail 03-2006

-the monorails at this park are not very tall at all, duck or bang your head.
+the monorails at this park are not very tall at all, duck or you'll see stars.

 A bit of a rust problem right next to the monorail.
 The old people mover track....or rocket rods as they were called before closing it forever.